top of page

 Catherine Field, NSW

 Gledswood Homestead has a wonderfully relaxed country feel while still being close enough to Sydney that your guests won't feel like they've embarked on an expedition.
-Still within an hour of Sydney it provides rolling spaces, farmhouse vibes with a rustic elegance that you normally have to travel several hours to find.

 Between the historic homestead, luscious lawns and vineyard backdrop, it strikes that sweet spot between rustic charm and polished wedding venue.